 Foundation mode

 The foundation mode defines a collection of viewing groups that forms the foundation of the portrayal and cannot be removed from the display.
-The content of these viewing groups should comply with Display Base rules in IMO MSC.232(82).
+The content of these viewing groups should comply with Display Base rules in IMO MSC.530(106) Appendix 2.

 Rules